nus-cs2103-AY2324S1/tp/docs/team/hjoneweek.md

 - **Enhancement 1**: Person Class and Add Patient Feature [#31](https://github.com/AY2324S1-CS2103T-T12-4/tp/pull/31)

-  - Added more attributes to the `Person` class so that it would be more suitable to hospital/clinic settings and easier for the doctors to record about their patients.
+  - Added more attributes to the `Person` class so that it would be more suitable to hospital/clinic settings and easier for the doctors to know about their patients.
 Updated attributes include blood type, age, gender, and allergy.

 - **New Feature 1**: Record Class and Add Record Feature [#36](https://github.com/AY2324S1-CS2103T-T12-4/tp/pull/36) [#68](https://github.com/AY2324S1-CS2103T-T12-4/tp/pull/68)